hasyed123/course-design-assessment/README.md

 You can submit your assessment by either way:
 - Create a public GitHub repository and send us the URL for it
 - Zip your solution and email it back to us

-# High level overview of the components
-- Model: Provides a data structure for the state of a course within the app and the ability to modify that state (enrolling students, accepting submissions etc) and derive information from that state (calculating averages of students, assignments etc).
-All the business logic around these operations is contained here as well, providing reusability and data integrity

-- Repository: Provides a layer of abstraction between data access and the rest of the app.
-Responsible for loading data from the database into a Course model, and saving the state of a Course model back to the database after any changes

-- Service: Controls the flow of the application.
-Interacts with the client, manages calls to the repository, and invokes model operations